nextcloud/all-in-one/readme.md

 #### With open source drivers MESA for AMD, Intel and **new** drivers `Nouveau` for Nvidia

 > [!WARNING]
 > This only works if the `/dev/dri` device is present on the host!
-If it does not exists on your host, don't proceed as otherwise the Nextcloud container will fail to start!
+If it does not exist on your host, don't proceed as otherwise the Nextcloud container will fail to start!
 If you are unsure about this, better do not proceed with the instructions below.
 Make sure that your driver is correctly configured on the host.

 A list of supported device can be fond in [MESA 3D documentation](https://docs.mesa3d.org/systems.html).